-Daily chanting I found my brain being stimulated by the mantra’s words, my creativeness awakened, and that I had already accomplished something as I sat down before my computer to write.
+Daily chanting I found my brain being stimulated by the mantra’s words, each sound’s vibration, my creativeness awakened, and that I had already accomplished something as I sat down before my computer to write.
 At first, my voice was shaky and unrefined like the first draft I was rewriting.
-As the days passed I noticed my voice becoming stronger, sure of itself, and clear, and I felt, so was my novel – it was improving and going forward.
+As the days passed I noticed my voice becoming stronger, more sure of itself, and clear, and I felt this was also happening with my novel — it was improving and revealing itself more to me.
 My morning singing mirrored my writing and gave me a way to see that progress and inspired me to keep going.
 A mantra is a thread of words or one sound, like a quote or beautifully written fragment, sung from the heart, like our words we place on our pages.
 At the end of the 40 days, I was so pleased with my manuscript’s advancement, I committed myself to another twenty days of chanting.
 By the end, I felt empowered to continue on my own.
-Thank you Saraswati, for I am she and she is me.
+Thank you Saraswati, for I am She and She is me!
 Please feel free to try this yourself and investigate — the power of mantra with writing.

-Om Eim Saraswatiyei Swaha, “Om and salutations to the feminine Saraswati principle.”
+Om Eim Saraswatiyei Swaha Om, “Om and salutations to the feminine Saraswati principle Om.”